Label-Wise Graph Convolutional Network for Heterophilic Graphs: Introduction

-Therefore, in this paper, we investigate a novel label-wise massage passing for node classification on heterophilic graphs.
+Therefore, in this paper, we investigate novel label-wise aggregation for graph convolution to facilitate the node classification on heterophilic graphs.
 In essence, we are faced with two challenges: (\textbf{i}) the label-wise aggregation needs the label of each node; while for node classification, we are only given a small set of labeled nodes.
-How to design label-wise message passing to facilitate node classification on sparsely labeled heterophilic graphs? (\textbf{ii}) Generally, we don't know the homophily level of the given graph.
-The label-wise message passing might not work well on graphs with high homophily.
+How to adopt label-wise graph convolution on sparsely labeled heterophilic graphs to facilitate node classification? (\textbf{ii}) In practice, the homophily levels of the given graphs can be various and are often unknown.
+For homophily graphs, the label-wise graph convolution might not work as well as previous GNNs embedded with homophily assumption.
 How to ensure the performance on both heterophilic and homophilic graphs?
-In an attempt to address these challenges, we propose a novel framework \underline{L}abel-\underline{W}ise \underline{GNN} ({\method})~\footnote{The code will be released upon acceptance}. {\method} adopts a pseudo label predictor to predict pseudo labels and designs a novel label-wise message-passing to preserve the heterophilic contexts with pseduo labels.
+In an attempt to address these challenges, we propose a novel framework \underline{L}abel-\underline{W}ise \underline{GCN} ({\method}). {\method} adopts a pseudo label predictor to predict pseudo labels and designs a novel label-wise message passing to preserve the heterophilic contexts with pseudo labels.
 To handle both heterophilic and homophilic graphs, apart from label-wise message passing GNN, {\method} also utilizes a GNN for homophilic graphs, and adopts bi-level optimization on the validation data to automatically select the better model for the given graph.
-The main contributions are: \begin{itemize}[leftmargin=*] \item We propose a novel label-wise message passing mechanism to benefit node classification on heterophilic graphs; \item We further add an automatic model selection module to ensure the performance of {\method} on both heterophilic and homophilic graphs; and \item We conduct extensive experiments on real-world graphs with heterophily and homophily to demonstrate the effectiveness of {\method}. \end{itemize}
+The main contributions are: \begin{itemize}[leftmargin=*] \item We theoretically show impacts of heterophily levels to GCN and demonstrate the potential limitations of GCN in learning on heterophilic graphs; \item We design a label-wise graph convolution to preserve the local context in heterophilic graphs, which is also proven by our theoretical and empirical analysis; \item We propose a novel framework {\method}, which deploys a pseudo label predictor and an automatic model selection module to achieve label-wise aggregation on sparsely labeled graphs and ensure the performance on both heterophilic and homophilic graphs; and \item Extensive experiments on real-world graphs with heterophily and homophily are conducted to demonstrate the effectiveness of {\method}. \end{itemize}